dotnet/docs-maui/docs/platform-integration/essentials/contacts.md

 ---
 title: "Contacts"
-description: "Learn how to use the .MET MAUI Contacts class in the Microsoft.Maui.Essentials namespace, which lets a pick a contact and retrieve information about it." ms.date: 08/16/2021
+description: "Learn how to use the .NET MAUIContacts class in the Microsoft.Maui.Essentials namespace, which lets a pick a contact and retrieve information about it." ms.date: 08/16/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---